hiddentao/mongo-replica-set/README.md

 # mongo-replica-set

-Command-line tool and API to quickly setup a MongoDB replica set for development purposes, based on the [official tutorial](http://docs.mongodb.org/manual/tutorial/deploy-replica-set-for-testing/).
+Command-line tool and API to quickly setup a MongoDB host or replica set for development purposes, based on the [official tutorial](http://docs.mongodb.org/manual/tutorial/deploy-replica-set-for-testing/).

 ## Installation